lourancosta/data-structures-and-algorithms/Readme.md

 # Data Structures and Algorithms

-This repository is for store the examples made in the classes of the book Data Structures and Algorithms - Loiane Groner
+This repository is for storage examples made iof the classes data structures and algorithms.